 Radiesse– Injectable Filler

 Radiesse is a wrinkle filler that provides immediate improvement to the skin and then continues to increase collagen production long after the treatment.
 Radiesse is the only dermal filler approved by the FDA that contains calcium hydroxylapatite (CaHA) microspheres, which stimulate and provide support for new collagen.
-Dr. Evan Sorokin, a plastic surgeon in Cherry Hill, uses Radiesse to add volume into aging, thinning areas of the face.
+Dr. Evan Sorokin, a plastic surgeon in Cherry Hill, New Jersey uses Radiesse to add volume into aging, thinning areas of the face.
 Patients see their youthful contours restored and results typically last about a year or more.

 Radiesse is mixed with Lidocaine for a numbing effect during the treatment, but a local anesthetic may also be used before the treatment to help the patient with any discomfort.
 Dr. Sorokin will mark and clean the treatment sites before injecting Radiesse into the face.
 A Radiesse treatment usually takes about 20 minutes and patients are able to return to their normal activities right away.
 Because of the Lidocaine, patients will have a temporary numbness or redness at the treated sites.